Setono/deployer-dotenv/README.md

 * When deploying, we copy the `.env.[stage].local` file from the previous release (if there was a previous release, else we create it).

-* If you are deploying interactively (i.e., manually), you are presented with a dialog asking if you want to update any environment variables.
+* If you’re deploying interactively (i.e., manually), you’re presented with a dialog asking if you want to update any environment variables.

 * Finally, we run `composer symfony:dump-env [stage]` to generate the `.env.local.php` file for the current release.